yuvalmGS/gigaspaces-wiki-jekyll/xap97adm/network-over-firewall.markdown

 1. All communications traversing the firewall should be switched to Unicast TCP (use GigaSpaces Jini unicast lookup locators and set the -Dcom.gs.multicast.discoveryPort as described in the next section), Jini Multicast discovery should be disabled.
 1. Specific listener ports of system components should be **statically set**.
 1. Necessary listener **port ranges** should be defined per each IP address, where the GigaSpaces server components reside.

+{% warning %}
-{% exclamation %} Components such as GSM/Lookup Service, GSC, Mahalo use a single Webster (HTTPD service) and a single LRMI transport port per each component.
+Components such as GSM/Lookup Service, GSC, Mahalo use a single Webster (HTTPD service) and a single LRMI transport port per each component.
 Accordingly, the same quantity of Webster and LRMI ports should be planned per each IP address where those components reside.
+{%endwarning%}

 {% info%}
 Port ranges should be chosen continuously, as Webster and LRMI port bindings are performed **sequentially*, beginning from the low port number -- each additional component started on the *same machine** opens sequentially higher Webster and LRMI ports, beginning from the low port in the defined port range.